How to Understand the Bible | 5 Simple Keys to Knowing the Scriptures

 John 17:17 Sanctify them by the truth; your word is truth.

-•• God has graciously given us various ministries (Ephesians 4:11) to instruct us in His word.
-That is one of His provisions to help us understand His truth.
+- •• God has graciously given us various ministries (Ephesians 4:11) to instruct us in His word.
+That is one of God's provisions to help us understand His truth.

 John 14:26 But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.